AnnaDearman/MSc_group_project_everybodys_contributions/README.md

 ```
 The following folder should be donwloaded in your computer:
- * "Generating phosphosite and inhibitor files" and "Kinase dataframe", these two folder contains explanations and the codes with the steps to extract the data from external websites and store it in csv files.
+ * "Generating phosphosite files", "inhibitors_dataframes" and "kinase dataframe", these folders contain explanations and the codes with the steps to extract the data from external websites and store it in csv files.
- * "database schema", which contains a the script to create the schema of the database and a diagram withg the tables.
+ * "database_schema", which contains a the script to create the schema of the database and a diagram withg the tables.
  * "population_db", which contains the csv files with the data, the final database with all the information transferred and the code to transfer the data from csv files to the database.
  * "application", this folder contains all the files to deploy the software in a live system.
 The structure of the folder should follow the organisation below:
 ```